gnosischain/documentation/docs/validators/info/README.md

+---
+---

 # Contracts, Addresses, Parameters

 ### **Contracts & Token Addresses**

-:::caution
-**DO NOT send funds directly to the GBC Deposit Contract.** To stake on GBC, follow the Validator instructions starting with [Validator Requirements and Responsibilities](/validators/get-started/responsibilities).
+:::caution DO NOT send funds directly to the GBC Deposit Contract.
+To stake on GBC, follow the Validator instructions starting with [Validator Requirements and Responsibilities](/validators/get-started/responsibilities).
 :::

 | Contract                   | Address                                                                                                                                            |